-On October 10, 2014, our board of directors declared an interim dividend of ₹30.00 (approximately \$0.49) per equity share which will result in a cash outflow of approximately \$335 million, inclusive of corporate dividend tax.
+On October 10, 2014, our board of directors declared an interim dividend of ₹30.00 (approximately \$0.49) per equity share which resulted in a cash outflow of \$336 million, inclusive of corporate dividend tax.

-Further, the Board in its meeting held on October 10, 2014 has considered, approved and recommended a bonus issue of one equity share for every equity share held, and a bonus issue, viz., a stock dividend of one American Depositary Share (ADS) for every ADS held, respectively, as of a record date to be determined.
-Consequently, the ratio of equity shares underlying the ADSs held by an American Depositary Receipt holder would remain unchanged.
+The Company has allotted 574,236,166 fully paid up equity shares of par value ₹ 5/- each during the quarter ended December 31, 2014 pursuant to a bonus issue approved by the shareholders through postal ballot.
+The record date fixed by the Board of Directors was December 3, 2014.
+A bonus share of one equity share for every equity share held, and a bonus issue, viz., a stock dividend of one American Depositary Share (ADS) for every ADS held, respectively, has been allotted.
+Consequently, the ratio of equity shares underlying the ADSs held by an American Depositary Receipt holder remains unchanged.
+Amounts have been utilised for bonus issue from the Company's share premium account.